HewlettPackard/shs-docs/docs/portal/developer-portal/troubleshoot/net_diags/net_diags_bwcheck.md

 is low.

-Bi-directional RMDA write bandwidth is measured using the Perftest diagnostic ib\_write\_bw.
+Bi-directional RMDA write bandwidth is measured using the Perftest diagnostic `ib_write_bw`.
 Bandwidth is measured from each NIC to its connected switch and then back to itself.

 You must perform some network checks prior to running the test.